t-dillon/tdoku/docs/sudoku.md

 triad clauses, and 1/4 triad definition clauses).
 We'll store the box state in a 256-bit SIMD vector of packed 16-bit integers.
 Each 16-bit integer will store 9 bits representing candidate layers in the diagram above, with the top 7 bits unused.
-For platforms lacking AVX2 support we'll wrap two __m128i in a vector class.[^3]
+For platforms lacking AVX2 support we'll wrap two __m128i in a vector class.[^5]

-[^3]: Our vector implemention can work with SSE2 which has been around since 2000.
+[^5]: Our vector implemention can work with SSE2 which has been around since 2000.
 However, we
-      rely heavily on shuffles that appeared in 2006 with SSSE3 and there is a large penalty for the SSE2 workaround.
+      rely heavily on byte shuffles that appeared in 2006 with SSSE3 and there is a large penalty for the SSE2 workaround.
 The code performs well for an SSE4.1 target and a little better with AVX2.
 It will probably be better still with Ice Lake whose AVX512BITALG will supply a single-instruction vector popcount.